cko-976/Predicting-Customer-Churn/README.md

 This study helps to predict which customers are likely churn or switch to a competitor.
 This is useful because the telecommunication business can improve its services to reduce the number of customers that churn.

-The 5-fold cross-validation will be used to access which model produces the best accuracy score.
+The 5-fold cross-validation and the GridSearch CV will be used to access which model produces the best accuracy score.

 ## Goals
-- The goal is to train a classfication model that performs better than 0.73 accuracy and the lowest mean squared error.
+- The goal is to train a classfication model that has an accuracy score of more than 0.73.

+The metrics use will be the accuracy score and the confusion matrix.

 We will use 5-fold Cross-Validation to evaluate which model has the best accuracy score.
-Then use the grid search cross validation to fine tune the models.
+Then use the GridSearch CV to fine tune the models.

 ## Motivation and Background